-- The Closing Space Challenge: How Are Funders Responding?
-(2015): This report by Thomas Carothers, vice president for studies at the Carnegie Endowment for International Peace, explores the trend of increasing restrictions on foreign funding for civil society around the world and how Western public and private funders committed to supporting civil society development are diversifying and deepening their responses.
+- The Closing Space Challenge: How Are Funders Responding?: This report by Thomas Carothers explores the trend of increasing restrictions on cross-border funding for civil society and how funders are responding to this trend.

 - Allies or Adversaries?
-Foundation Responses to Government Policing of Cross-Border Charity (2015): In this paper, Professor Oonagh Breen explores the legal and policy underpinnings for restrictions on cross-border charity, which are often imposed in the name of enhancing development effectiveness or efficiency.
+Foundation Responses to Government Policing of Cross-Border Charity: In this paper, Professor Oonagh Breen explores the drivers behind recent restrictions on cross-border philanthropy, particularly constraints imposed in the name of development effectiveness and host country ownership.

-- International and Comparative Law Analysis of the Right to and Restrictions on Foreign Funding of Non-Governmental Organizations (2015): This paper by the American Bar Association Center for Human Rights explores the legal framework for cross-border funding as a protected right at international, regional, and national levels.
+- International and Comparative Law Analysis of the Right to and Restrictions on Foreign Funding of Non-Governmental Organizations: This paper by the American Bar Association Center for Human Rights explores the legal framework for cross-border funding as a protected right at international, regional, and national levels.

-- United States International Grantmaking Project (2015): In partnership with the Council on Foundations, ICNL has prepared 35 country summaries to assist grantmakers and their advisors to meet IRS requirements when making grants abroad.
-The country summaries include explanations of local tax laws and other legal provisions that may affect cross-border grantmaking.
+- United States International Grantmaking Project: In partnership with the Council on Foundations, ICNL has prepared 35 country summaries to assist grantmakers and their advisors to meet IRS requirements when making grants abroad.
+The country summaries include explanations of local tax laws and other legal provisions that affect cross-border grantmaking.